rocky-linux/documentation/en/rocky/8/guides/postfix_reporting.md

 `testing from the server`

-Now hit enter and enter a single period
+Now hit enter, and enter a single period:

 `.`

-The system will respond with
+The system will respond with:

 `EOT`

 Our purpose for doing this is to check to see how our mail looks to the outside world, which we can get a feel for from the maillog that goes active with the starting of postfix.

-Do this:
+Use this command to see the output of the log file:

 `tail /var/log/maillog`